Short Strings in Three-Dimensional Anti-de Sitter Space: from Weak to Strong Coupling: Comparison with the AdS Virasoro-Shapiro Amplitude

 \section{Comparison with the AdS$_3$ Virasoro-Shapiro Amplitude}

-In the future, it will be interesting to compare QSC calculations with the results from the AdS$_3$ Virasoro-Shapiro amplitude~\cite{Chester:2024wnb,Jiang:2025oar}.
-By studying curvature corrections to a four point amplitude of half-BPS operators, they get information on the first corrections to the twist of operators exchanged in the s- and t-channels of the process.
-For the leading Regge trajectory, the superconformal primaries of the exchanged multiplets have spin $l\in2\mathbb{Z}_{>0}$ and equal left and right R-charges $\frac{p-1}{2}$ ($p\in\mathbb{Z}_{>0}$).
-They find that their results are compatible with a classical folded spinning string, assuming that the folded string state is the superdescendant of the superconformal primary by one left- and one right-moving supercharge.
+The states we study differ from those appearing in the Virasoro-Shapiro amplitude approach~\cite{Chester:2024wnb,Jiang:2025oar,Jiang:2026xnh}.
+Following the AdS$_3$ integrability convention~\cite{Borsato:2013qpa}, we label multiplets by the highest weight state obtained from the superconformal primary by acting with two right-moving supercharges.
+Our states have even spin $S\in2\mathbb{Z}_{>0}$ and equal left and right R-charges $\frac{J}{2}$, so the corresponding superconformal primaries have odd spin $S-1$ and R-charges $[\frac{J}{2},\frac{J-2}{2}]$.
+The Virasoro-Shapiro amplitude instead exchanges multiplets whose superconformal primaries have spin $l\in2\mathbb{Z}_{>0}$ and equal left and right R-charges $\frac{p-1}{2}$ ($p\in\mathbb{Z}_{>0}$).

-The states exchanged in this Virasoro-Shapiro amplitude are not the same states as we consider in this letter.
-In the AdS$_3$ integrability literature it is common to indicate multiplets by a highest weight state obtained from the superconformal primary by acting with two right-moving supercharges~\cite{Borsato:2013qpa}.
-Thus, whilst our highest weight-state has even spin $S\in2\mathbb{Z}_{>0}$ and equal left and right R-charges $\frac{J}{2}$, the corresponding superprimary has odd spin $S-1$ and R-charges $[\frac{J}{2},\frac{J-2}{2}]$.
+We note in particular that for $J=2$, the $(4,4)$ superconformal primary is \textit{not} part of the lowest massive string multiplet.
+In contrast, in $\mathcal{N}=4$ SYM theory and its string dual, the analogous state (meaning the $\mathcal{N}=4$ state with all Cartan charges outside $\mathfrak{psu}(1,1|2)^{\oplus 2}$ set to zero) would be a descendant of the Konishi multiplet, obtained by the action of two supercharges.
+These supercharges, however, are not part the small $(4,4)$ superconformal algebra and are broken in the AdS$_3$ setting.
+As a result, the $J=2$ $(4,4)$ primary we study here sits in a distinct long multiplet within the lowest massive string level, unrelated to the Konishi.